garrandall/popular-music-data/tracks/save-your-heart-for-me-gary-lewis-and-the-playboys.md

 Save your heart for me
 Darlin', save your heart for me

-Brief instrumental with whistling-first two lines of a verse Please remember I'm in love with you so
+Please remember I'm in love with you so
 Save your heart for me
 Darlin', save your heart for me